ros2/design/articles/055_ros_parameter_design.md

 ## Proposed Approach

-To cover the feature set above the ROS 2.0 parameter system is proposed as follows.
+To cover the feature set above, the ROS 2.0 parameter system is proposed as follows.

 ### Parameters Hosted on nodes

-For clarity of parameter lifecycle and validation all parameters will be hosted on a node.
+For the sake of validating parameter lifecycle, all parameters will be hosted on a node.
 Their lifetime will be implicitly tied to the nodes lifetime.
 The node will be responsible for validating current values.

 ### Parameter addressing

-All parameters will be addressed by two elements, the full node name, and the parameter name.
+All parameters will be addressed by two elements: the full node name and the parameter name.

 ### Supported datatypes